Breinify/brein-api-library-javascript-browser/README.md

 # brein-api-library-javascript-browser

 ## A quick start
-First of all, you need a valid API-key (create an account and get your personal api-key at [Breinify.com](https://www.breinify.com).
+First of all, you need a valid API-key, which you can get under [https://www.breinify.com](https://www.breinify.com).
 In this example, we assume you have the following api-key:

 **772A-47D7-93A3-4EA9-9D73-85B9-479B-16C6**

 There are currently two different end-points available through the API.
-The first one is used to send data to the engine (activity), whereas the second one is used to retrieve data from it (lookup).
+The first one is used to send data - so called activities - to the engine, whereas the second one is used to retrieve data from it (lookup).

 The following code-snippet shows how to send an activity to the engine: